bergmul/cv/README.md

 ## Usage

-Build CV and cover letter:
+Build CV and generate JPG for README

 ```
-snakemake --cores all all
+snakemake --cores all
 ```

 CV only: